soft2help/soft2help/README.md

 - 👋 Hi, I’m @soft2help
 - 👀 I’m interested in improve my self as a developer
-- 🌱 I’m currently learning nodejs
+- 🌱 I’m currently learning solidity
 - 💞️ I’m looking to collaborate on projects where i can learn
 - 📫 How to reach me ...